celestiaorg/celestia-app/pkg/proof/README.md

 The transaction gets broadcasted to the Celestia network to be picked up by validators.
 Once it's included in a block, the transaction, without the blob, is placed in the [transaction namespace](https://celestiaorg.github.io/celestia-app/specs/namespace.html#reserved-namespaces) and the blob is placed in the [namespace](https://github.com/celestiaorg/celestia-app/blob/72be251f044bcece659603248bc27711b2c039a0/proto/celestia/blob/v1/tx.proto#L22) specified in the PFB transaction.

-If we use the same transaction from above, where the blob consists of six shares, an example Celestia square containing the blob can look like this (omitting the PFB transaction):
+If we use the same transaction from above, where the blob consists of six shares, an example Celestia square containing the blob and the PFB transaction can look like this:

 <img src="img/extended_square.png" alt="celestia extended square containing the blob shares" width="500"/>